hgulati2190/SP500-Predictor-Using-NLP/README.md

 NER: Named Entity Recognition is a natural language processing task that involves identifying and classifying proper nouns or entities in text into predefined categories such as names of Companies, Political Groups, People, and Stock Exchanges.

 AWS: For web application

-## Data Prep
-Check out the data_cleaning notebook to see how the raw data was processed to combine the headlines with SPY prices.
-The notebook adds basic information together including a prediction period that determines what future SPY price is used for prediction.
-It also uses a clean_text function that handles punctuation and symbols so that data is ready to be used in training.